tingxins/TXScrollLabelView/README.md

 ### Installation with Manual

-* Drag **ALL** files in the TXScrollLabelView folder to project
+Download repo's zip, and just drag **ALL** files in the TXScrollLabelView folder to your projects.
+Import header file when you are using:

-* Import the main file：

-        #import "TXScrollLabelView.h”
+    #import "TXScrollLabelView.h"

+## Carthage

+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

+You can install Carthage with [Homebrew](http://brew.sh/) using the following command:

+    $ brew update
+    $ brew install carthage

+To integrate **TXScrollLableView** into your Xcode project using Carthage, specify it in your Cartfile:

+    github "tingxins/TXScrollLableView"

+Run carthage to build the frameworks and drag the framework into your Xcode project.

 ## Usage

 Now, TXScrollLabelView supports both **array & string**. just enjoy it. 👀